qooxdoo/qooxdoo/docs/development/contribute.md

 Running the whole test suite takes quite a while.

-If you want to test the framework separatly run:
+If you want to test the framework separately run:

 ```bash
 cd test/framework